Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Concluding discussion of this Chapter

 When a martingale process is hidden behind the observed Markovian stochastic process, the former may bring long-lasting memory effects to the latter.
 If we regard (\ref{eq:optics}) as a { geometrical optics} approximation of the full evolution, there may be a route to reach this form through the Freidlin-Wentzell approach \cite{Freidlin-Wentzell} under the constraint of hidden martingale.
 Further theoretical studies are also needed.

-Recent work \cite{CM-KS-2021} showed that, the hidden martingale property (\ref{eq:OST}) is equivalent to a {\it local invariance} of the path weights.
-This invariance may reflect the aspect of martingale as stochastic conservation although we don't claim that such invariance can be found for any martingale other than our PQ model.
-In our case the local invariance implies a constrained canonical structure of the statistics of $M_{\mathsf{T}}$ \cite{CM-KS-2021}.
+{The authors of} \cite{CM-KS-2021} showed that, the hidden martingale property (\ref{eq:OST}) is equivalent to a {\it local invariance} of the path weights.
+This invariance may reflect {an} aspect of martingale as stochastic conservation although {such invariance is not found with any martingale other than the present PQ model.
+In the latter} case the local invariance implies a constrained canonical structure of the statistics of $M_{\mathsf{T}}$ \cite{CM-KS-2021}.
 While the given quenched spins impose a permanent memory on the individual process, the neutral action of quenching allows to reflect the equilibrium statistics of the unquenched spins in the quenched ensemble.
 The constrained canonical structure makes compatible these two complementary aspects, {see also \cite{CM-KS-2023} }.

-\chapter{Martingales in Population Genetics}
+\chapter{Martingales in population genetics}

 \epigraph{It is remarkable, I think, that their behavior [of mutant frequencies] is calculable from the theory of stochastic processes, a theory which until recently has been regarded as too academic to have actual biological applications.\\ Motoo Kimura, from ``The neutral theory of molecular evolution'', 1983 \cite{kimura1983neutral}. }